DURATION

 Card Sorting

 I chose About, Programs, Get Involved, and Sea Turtles to be the main links for the navigation bar based on how the organizations I researched for in the competitive analysis sorted them.
-My goal was to simplify the website as much as possible, and I didn't want more than 5 main links for the navigation.
+My goal was to simplify the website as much as possible, and I didn't want more than five main links for the navigation.

 Low-fidelity Wireframes